 - Secure Services

 Combining Software Products and VIP Services, General Dynamics works with customers to deliver solutions that address critical business issues.
-Within the mobile, wireless and automative space this includes solutions for device OEMs, MNOs, and semiconductor suppliers.
+Within the mobile/wireless space this includes solutions for device OEMs, MNOs, and semiconductor suppliers.

 For Device OEMs